CPU and RAM

 - Axcient x360Recover offers the flexibility to select your own hardware or purchase pre-configured BDR appliances.

-- We recommend using a single disk, or a hardware RAID-1 disk volume for the operating system.
-Protection of the operating system disk is not critical, as there is a recovery procedure to reload and restore all device settings from the storage pool.
+- We recommend using a single disk volume for the operating system.
+As long as storage data is stored on separate disks, the protection of the operating system disk is not critical.
+(A recovery procedure is available to reload and restore all device settings from the storage pool.)

 - Unless you are using a SAN, we recommend deploying three or more physical disks and using ZFS Software RAID when creating the storage pool.
 ZFS RAID is more robust than hardware RAID and x360Recover has been optimized to provide disk failure and replacement of ZFS volumes.